Proless/Mukhtabar/README.md

 - **OPNsense Firewall & Networking**

   The virtualized OPNsense firewall acts as the main gateway for all incoming traffic, except for ports 8006 (Proxmox GUI) and 22 (SSH), which remain accessible for management.
 It routes all virtual machines and containers running on Proxmox, using two Linux bridges for LAN and WAN connectivity.
 A point-to-point connection between the WAN interface and the host bridge closely resembles a cloud server setup with a single public IP.
-While this approach is not ideal for every scenario, it fulfills the goal of creating a portable and flexible computing environment.
+While this approach is not ideal for every scenario, it fulfills the goal of creating a portable computing environment.

   OPNsense manages the entire virtual LAN, providing DHCP and DNS services for all connected systems.
 VLANs are configured to segment the network, offering isolation and security for different services such as management, storage, and applications.
 OPNsense also handles IP assignment, DNS resolution, and inter-VLAN routing.
-Additionally, it provides load balancing and reverse proxy functionality using integrated HAProxy and Nginx, and acts as a private certificate authority (CA) to issue and manage SSL/TLS certificates for internal services.
+Additionally, it provides load balancing and reverse proxy functionality using integrated HAProxy and Nginx.

 - **TrueNAS Scale**